Darvid-223/news-forum/README.md

 - **Model Inheritance:** Extending Django’s `Model` class to define the data schema.
 - **Form Handling:** Utilizing Django’s `ModelForm` to manage form input and validation.
 - **Authentication Decorators:** Protecting views with `@login_required` to ensure that only authenticated users can perform certain actions.

+## Development Process

+### Agile Methodology and User Stories

+The development of the News Forum application followed an Agile methodology, focusing on iterative development and continuous feedback.
+Key functionalities were planned and tracked using user stories.
+For example:

+- **User Story 1:** "As a registered user, I want to create a new post so that I can share information with other users."
+- **User Story 2:** "As a registered user, I want to delete my account so that I can remove my presence from the platform."

+These user stories were documented and implemented using GitHub's Issues feature, allowing for efficient tracking and progress monitoring throughout the project lifecycle.

 ## Testing